uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

 author: Ariel Rokem
 ---

-# How to do a scientific code review
+# How to practice scientific code review

 Code review is an important aspect of modern software development practice, but there are very few resources available for scientists to learn how to do code